 Maybe you can help settle the argument.
 Is the convenience of printed labels worth the trade-off in personal attention?
 Do you think one way or another, for better or worse, about a person who sends a labeled card vs. a handwritten one?
 We’d love to hear from you!

 Kids heading off to school have lots of stuff.
 Moms who have kids heading off to school want to make sure they come home with the same stuff.
-We’re always looking for creative organization ideas, and this solution repurposes one of our favorite items, the custom address label.
-These cute little stick-on labels can be personalized in your kids’ choice of colors and designs, printed with either their name or their name and address or phone number, and used in a multitude of ways.
+We’re always looking for creative kids organization ideas, and this solution repurposes one of our favorite items, our personalized address labels.
+These cute little stick-on labels can be personalized in your kids’ choice of colors and designs, printed with either their name or their name and address or phone number, and used for a multitude of kids organization ideas.